Thick, Silky Hair in 3 Minutes (My Pre-Workout Pilates Ritual)

 Twice a week is all it takes to see silkier texture in weeks and thicker, healthier growth over months.

 Thick, silky hair doesn’t require hours, expensive treatments, or complicated routines.
-Just 3 minutes, twice a week, with a little intention and the right oils, and your hair—and mind—will thank you.
+Just 3 minutes, twice a week, with a little intention and the right oils, and your hair (and mind) will thank you.